Battle of Glarus (1799): Death toll

 The painting in Molitor's possession shows a murderous fight in which the opponents interlock with each other.
 The French general estimated his own losses at 140 killed and 400 wounded, including all battalion chiefs of his 84th Demi-brigade and many officers, and the Russian losses at 400 killed, 1,700 wounded and 200 prisoners.
 Gaston Bodart estimated that both parties together lost 3,300 men through even death or wounding.
 For comparison: for the battles near Zurich, the same author mentions "bloody losses" of 3,500 and 10,000 men, respectively, for Schänis and Muotatal of 2,000 and 1,500 men, respectively.
 According to Steven T. Ross, 36% of the soldiers engaged at Näfels suffered fatal or non-fatal injuries, compared to slightly less than 7% on average for all battles between 1792 and 1802.
 The battles in which the people of Glarus supported the Austrians from May to August 1799, as well as the battle at Wollerau the year before, were, against this background, insignificant skirmishes.

 According to Molitor, the 2nd Helvetic Half Brigade lost 8 officers and 40 soldiers at the Näfels bridge, but according to their commander, Colonel Johannes Tobler from Ermatingen, a total of 75 out of 300 men, without the fallen captain Hans Pfander von Belp and 8 wounded officers.
 Albert Maag and Markus Feldmann estimated the Swiss' losses at 20 officers and 97 soldiers.

 Even the two commanders were not spared: Bagration suffered a "grapeshot contusion" on his thigh in the Klöntal.
 And a wound opened in Molitor during the battle, which resulted from a bullet through the thigh in 1795.

 According to Government Commissioner Theiler, the Russians brought around 1,200 French prisoners from the Muotatal to Glarus and left behind 2,600 wounded, prisoners and dead.
 Of the slightly wounded Russians, 800–900 are said to have crossed the Panixer Pass and 400–500 were taken prisoner.

 According to Hennequin, when Suvorov arrived in Chur, he had barely 14,000 men left (including 10,000 infantry).
 During the 16 days in Switzerland he had lost around 6,000 men, over a third of them at Näfels.

+Result

+The outcome of the Battle of Glarus was ambiguous: